 Photo Caption: Haley Oeth interviews SABIC's Nancy Nash to learn about how plastic produced at SABIC's Mount Vernon, Indiana manufacturing facility is created and used to make door handles, fenders, and spoilers for automobiles.

-Last summer, I was a Hoosier State Press Association Eugene S. Pulliam intern for the Kokomo Tribune in Kokomo, Indiana.
+I was a Hoosier State Press Association Eugene S. Pulliam intern for the Kokomo Tribune in Kokomo, Indiana.
 It was a great experience that taught me the valuable lessons of working for a daily newspaper.
 I met daily deadlines and worked on an enterprise story throughout my internship.
 The story, which was about challenges undocumented students in Kokomo face, ran as a Sunday enterprise and received a lot of feedback.
 My experience at The Shield, USI's student newspaper, prepared me immensely.
 I'm glad I took the time to work at The Shield before delving into my internships.
 It has prepared me as much as possible.×

-I am currently an intern at the Evansville Courier and Press.
+I was an intern at the Evansville Courier and Press.
 While working there, I had a chance to write stories I pitched.
 Also, one of my first few weeks as a Hoosier State Press Association Eugene S. Pulliam intern at the Banner Graphic in Greencastle, Indiana, I designed a 12-page spread.
 Having never designed something ever made that project quite intimidating, but now I can say, "I've designed something.
 By myself."
 During internships, you never expect to make friends.
 I have a few more now, and when I had a bad day, they would always cheer me up.
 It's nice to know that wherever you go, you have a support group.×

 The USI Communications Department's journalism, public relations and advertising, and radio and television programs are fully accredited by the Accrediting Council for Education in Journalism and Mass Communication (ACEJMC).